dmichaels/rtd-tutorial/docs/source/index.rst

 See :ref:`label to section <anotherlabel>` too.
 Or this one :ref:`anotherlabel` also.
-And this to embedded text :ref:`text to link to` also.
+And this to embedded text :ref:`text to link to <text to link to>` also.

 .. note::